An effective proposal team knows that the art of developing a winning bid can be exhausting due to the unpredictable

 The Proposal Manager should account for the questions' due date, color review dates (Pink, Red, Gold, White Glove), along with pens down reminders for writers to ensure that content is completed the day before each color team review is set to begin.
 Setting pens down reminders for the entire proposal development team ensures that everyone is aware of response expectations and section deadlines.
 The schedule should be realistic and give enough time for writing, reviews, desktop publishing/formatting, production, and any submission sign-off activities.

-Below is a sample schedule from the KSI Advantage© Capture & Proposal Guide.
-It's based on a 30-day proposal turnaround time.
+Below are sample schedules from the KSI Advantage™ Capture & Proposal Guide.
+The first is based on a 30-day proposal turnaround time and the second on a 10-day turnaround time.
 If the schedule is changed or updated for any reason, the Proposal Manager must ensure that the revision is quickly disseminated to the proposal team.

 Develop a Proposal Site